-You can have the greatest content in the world, but no one will be able to find it if the website has technical hindrances.
+You can have the greatest content in the world, but no one will be able to find it if the website has severe technical hindrances.
 This is when you can say something similar to the following:

 - “Google is lazy and wants to be able to understand the content of your website quickly and easily.
 When Google can’t access the content of your website because it’s too slow or areas are blocked, you end up providing a bad experience for Google and your site visitors.
 We ultimately help make it easier for Google to find and access your content.”

 - Authority: Are people linking back to the site and sharing it online?

 When another website links back to a client website, that is telling Google that the content is so good that people are willing to share it.
 I can’t take credit for this explanation, but I once read to consider explaining authority like this:

 - “Think of a website as an island and hyperlinks as bridges.
 By having more bridges to your website, you are helping cars (aka Google) get across to the different islands faster and easier.
 Receiving external links (people sharing and linking to you) and having great content can help with authority.
 The better a website’s authority, the higher it will be listed in the search results.”

 Another trick to explain SEO to clients: Use analogies!

 Here are a couple of our other favorite ways to explain SEO to clients (we didn’t make them up, so they’re nothing new and we don’t deserve all the credit).

 - Library analogy

 Finding a website is like finding a book in the library.
 First, you’ll type your keyword into the library search.
 Then, a list of books will display.
 You’ll most likely choose the book with the best reviews.
 Or, you’ll choose one displayed out front in the library.
 However, if a book is not categorized correctly, you’ll never find the book.
 Proper SEO will categorize your “book” (website) so people can find it.